-- Bronchopulmonary segments: These are segments of the lung that are supplied by their own segmental or tertiary bronchus and pulmonary artery branch.
-This unique arrangement allows individual segments to be resected separately.
-There are 10 segments of the right lung and 8 segments of the left lung.
+2. Bronchopulmonary segments: These are lung segments supplied by their own segmental (tertiary) bronchus and a branch of the pulmonary artery.
+This arrangement allows individual segments to be resected separately.
+There are 10 segments in the right lung and 8 segments in the left lung.

 Factors that increase FRC